- Mark-15 -

 Offset Propeller Reduction Gearbox

 The Mark-15 incorporates all the proven features of the Mark-9 into a less expensive housing, which is easier to machine and assemble.
 The two-mesh version incorporates a new design feature which cures the only known Mark-9 issue (fretting of the idler-shaft after approximately 300 hours).
+If you are impatient, here is a link to a summary of the Mark-15 features.

 As a part of the ongoing product development and improvement program, we have switched from the original Mark-15 cast, heat-treated housings to stronger, fully-CNC-machined-from-billet housings, and have done billet housings for both the two mesh configuration (prop rotates in the same direction as the engine) and a symmetric single-mesh (prop rotates in the opposite direction as the engine) configuration.
 The symmetric single-mesh version was initially done to provide an optimized PSRU for our soon-to-be-announced 1200-HP aircraft engine.